 RAAF Station Evans Head

-In 1943, No.1 BAGS had supplied sufficient training for the war effort, and it was disbanded, to be replaced by the No.1 Air Observers School (AOS).
+In 1943, No.1 BAGS had supplied sufficient training for the war effort, and it was disbanded, with more than 5000 people having been stationed there.
+The base continued operations, with the transfer from Cootamundra of the No.1 Air Observers School (AOS) in December 1943.
+There were in total, 1496 personnel and trainees.
 Avro Anson aircraft were used for much of the training.
 The AOS was disbanded in August 1945 when the war in the Pacific was over.

 The base was also used by the No.52 Anti-Submarine Squadron.

 Altogether 5,500 men and women trained here in the Empire Air Training Scheme before leaving for theaters of war in Europe and the Pacific.

 In 1947, the Department of Civil Aviation took over responsibility for the aerodrome.
 Most of the buildings were disposed of and while there was a period of commercial flight activity, the aerodrome was largely neglected until 1985, when a temporary closure of the Casino airport saw an extension to the north-south runway to accommodate commercial flights of Fokker F27 ‘Friendship’ turbo-prop aircraft.

 The aerodrome also had come under the ownership of the (then) Richmond River Shire Council.
 Only one of the original Bellman aircraft hangers remained, along with a few outbuildings including the base canteen.
 In 2000, council amalgamations resulted in the formation of the Richmond Valley Council, the present owners of the airfield